MicrosoftDocs/fabric-docs/docs/onelake/onelake-iceberg-tables.md

 ## Limitations and considerations

-The following are temporary limitations to keep in mind when using this feature:
+Keep in mind the following temporary limitations when you use this feature:

 * **Supported data types**